ssilverman/QNEthernet/README.md

   the layer above the driver.
 * `write(const void*, size_t)`: Convenience function for writing data from pointers of any type.
-* `static constexpr size_t maxFrameLen()`: Returns the maximum frame length including the 4-byte FCS.
-Subtract 4 to get the maximum length that can be sent or received using this API.
+* `static constexpr size_t maxFrameLen()`: Returns the maximum frame length, not including the 4-byte FCS.
 Note that this size includes VLAN frames, which are 4 bytes larger.
-* `static constexpr size_t minFrameLen()`: Returns the minimum frame length including the 4-byte FCS.
-Subtract 4 to get the minimum length that can be sent or received using this API.
+* `static constexpr size_t minFrameLen()`: Returns the minimum frame length, not including the 4-byte FCS.
 Note that padding does not need to be managed by the caller, meaning frames smaller than this size are allowed; the system will insert padding as needed.

 ### `MDNS`